ckeditor/ckeditor5/docs/installation/advanced/integrating-from-source-vite.md

 ```

 <info-box>
-	NPM 6 and below doesn't require an extra double-dash in the command above.
+	npm 6 and below do not require an extra double-dash in the command above.
 </info-box>

 Select the appropriate Vite template to use TypeScript in your project.